googleapis/gapic-generator-ruby/shared/output/cloud/noservice_cloud/README.md

 class interface, you explicitly want to avoid features provided by the main client, or you want to access a specific service version not be covered by the main client.
-You can identify versioned client gems because the service version is part of the name, e.g. `google-garbage-noservice`.
+You can identify versioned client gems because the service version is part of the name, e.g. `google-cloud-noservice`.

 ### What about the google-apis-<name> clients?